vkbo/novelWriter/docs/source/usage_writing.rst

 .. _Compose Key: https://en.wikipedia.org/wiki/Compose_key

-This sections covers in more detail how the document editor and viewer panels work.
+This chapter covers in more detail how the document editor and viewer panels work.

 .. _a_ui_edit: